Recycle Your Organics Today

 Drop-off how-to video | English | Spanish | Somali | Hmong

 - Once the compostable bag(s) is full of organics, place it in the organics recycling dumpster at one of Ramsey County Yard Waste Sites.

-- Once you have placed your organics for recycling in the dumpster, ask the site monitor for more free compostable bags, as needed.
+- Be sure to ask the site attendant for more free compostable bags, as needed.